01110001/WhatsApp-Multi-Messager-w-CSV/README.md

 In order to customize message, please see message variable in the .py file.

-Expected output is in this pattern: "Hello, %NAME. .
+Expected output in this pattern is: "Hello, %NAME. .
 I hope you are doing well!
 I'm planning to change my number to 90_5554443322, please also add my new number.
 See you later :)"